flatscrew/rasterflow-docs/content/2.operations/blur/box-blur.md

 ---
 title: Box Blur
-description: Blur resulting from averaging the colors of a square neighborhood.
+description: "Blur resulting from averaging the colors of a square neighborhood."
 links:
   - label: "gegl:box-blur"
     to: "https://gegl.org/operations/gegl-box-blur"